rochacbruno/dotp/README.md

 ## License

-MIT License - See LICENSE file for details
+AGPL License - See LICENSE file for details